fbragman/official_website/content/authors/admin/_index.md

 - Visitors
 ---

-Hey!
+Hey!!!!!
 My name is Felix and I am currently a research scientist in the AI Research Team at [Babylon Health](https://www.babylonhealth.com/ai/learn-more).

 My current work is focused on researching machine learning models for AI-driven healthcare.
 I have been researching methods that learn fair representations to train unbiased predictive tools.
 I have also been researching methods for representation learning from electronic health records to improve our potential for precision medicine.